-Criminal defense attorney Chris Connelly has over 25 years of criminal defense experience, and personally handles each client's case.
+Criminal defense attorney Chris Connelly has over 25 years of criminal defense experience, and personally manages each client's case.
 In that time, he has defended many clients against charges, often getting charges dismissed or reduced before trial.
-He understands how to present a case in the best way to the prosecutor and the judge.
+He understands how to present a case in ta persuasive way to the prosecutor and the judge.
 If you are facing charges, you need to talk to a lawyer with the right experience to protect your rights.

 If you were charged with possession of marijuana, do not talk to police.
 Talk to your lawyer.
 Contact our Charlotte firm to arrange a consultation.